Danielfordd/consider_the_drink/readme.md

 ***
 The website's home page is "/cocktails/all/1" which a user can also reach by clicking the logo or "Cocktails" in the navigation bar.

 Users are able to filter cocktails alphabetically or by selecting provided tags.
-The results of the filter are paginated at 16 cocktails per page.
+The results of the filter are paginated at 12 cocktails per page.

 ![](gifs/ctd_cocktail_filter.gif)

-The cocktails that are rendered on the page are returned from an ascynchronous fetch call to the Django API.
+The cocktails that are rendered on the page are returned from a fetch call to the Django API.
 The cocktail sort function accepts 4 parameters, page number, quantity, sort, and tags passed with the fetch call.

-Pagination is acheived through slicing the cocktail query set where start = (multiplying quantity * page -1) and end = (start + quantity).
+Pagination is achieved through slicing the cocktail query set where start = (multiplying quantity * page -1) and end = (start + quantity).
 When a user clicks a new page it re-fetches the Django API.

 ```bash
 Cocktail.objects.all().order_by(sort_by)[start:end]
 ```

-Alphabetical sort is acheived through the "A-Z" and "Z-A" select field.
-When the select changes it sends a new fetch request to the Django API sorting function.
+Alphabetical sort is achieved through the "A-Z" and "Z-A" select field.
+When the select field changes it sends a new fetch request to the Django API sorting function.
 If the value is "A-Z" it makes sets the variable sort_by and passes it into .order_by()

 ```bash
     sort_by = ""